 Of course, whether of not your cat is comfortable in the carrier depends a lot on the carrier itself.
 Cats are sensitive and finicky creatures, and choosing the right carrier can make a huge difference in how your cat reacts to it.

 Unfortunately, there isn’t one type of carrier that is “the best” for every cat.
-Each cat will have her own quirks and preferences and only you will be able to determine what may work best for your specific situation and cat.
+Each cat will have their own quirks and preferences, and only you will be able to determine what may work best for your specific situation and cat.

 Some cats have medical conditions or injuries that may make certain carriers uncomfortable.
 It’s best to ask your veterinarian for some advice if this is the case for your kitty.